tantansir/tantansir.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
 I’m Kaizhen Tan (谭楷蓁), a master’s student in Artificial Intelligence Systems Management at Heinz College, Carnegie Mellon University.

-With a background in Information Management and Information System from Tongji University, I’ve developed strong technical skills in programming, data analysis, and machine learning, alongside a solid understanding of business and organizational systems.
+I hold a bachelor’s degree in Information Management and Information System from Tongji University, where I built a strong foundation in programming, data analysis, and machine learning, complemented by interdisciplinary training in business and organizational systems.

-My academic and research interests lie at the intersection of AI, urban data science, and geospatial analytics.
-I’m particularly passionate about exploring how data-driven methods and intelligent systems can improve urban life and inform human-centered planning and decision-making.
+Over the past few years, my academic trajectory has increasingly focused on the convergence of AI and spatial thinking.
+I am particularly interested in the emerging field of Spatial Intelligence, and how it can be applied to understand and enhance urban environments through computational means.
+My research interests form an evolving chain that spans:
+Urban Computing, Spatio-temporal Data Mining → UrbanAI, GeoAI → Embodied AI in Urban Scenes, Low-Altitude → Spatial Intelligence, World Model → Neural and Brain Science

+At the core of my work is a desire to integrate intelligent systems with urban dynamics, building AI models that are not only technically powerful but also spatially and socially aware.
+I believe that the future of AI lies in its ability to perceive, reason, and interact with the real world—not just through data, but through space, behavior, and cognition.

-Ultimately, I aspire to become a data scientist who harnesses the power of AI to address complex urban and social challenges—with the broader goal of enhancing people's well-being through meaningful, real-world impact.
+Ultimately, I aim to become a data scientist and spatial AI researcher who leverages computational tools to solve complex urban and societal challenges, making cities more adaptive, inclusive, and human-centric.

 [View My CV](../assets/CV_Kaizhen TAN.pdf)